snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

  Completed the application testing in new version(All the components are working as per the flow)

  Working on implementing password reset for both driver and rider where a OTP will be sent to email.

+ Looking to implement email notiications for driver when rider accepts/rejects the ride.